UPDATED 7/10/2020 @ 2:00 P.M.

-Laughlin AFB is tracking 5 confirmed caseas in the local area
+Laughlin AFB is tracking 588 confirmed (541 active) cases in the Val Verde County.

 Please monitor our Facebook page for up-to-date information.

 **For more information on how to make a DIY mask, click HERE**

 Members of Laughlin are now able to follow this "7-Step" questionnaire to better assist them and their families with determining if further medical attention or action is required.

 A: The virus is spread by respiratory droplets (coughing/sneezing), just like the flu or a cold.
 The highest risk is being within 6 feet of someone who is infected for greater than 15 minutes.
 There is a small chance of spread by touching objects (example: doorknobs) that have the virus on them and then touching your mouth or face, but that is not the main way it spreads.

 Q: What is the incubation period of COVID-19?

 A: Based on information from the CDC, the estimated incubation period is 2 to 14 days.
 However, that is an estimation, and it could be longer, up to 28 days.

 A: Death is an unlikely outcome from COVID-19.
 It is important to remember that influenza (flu) is much more likely to cause death than COVID-19.
 The death rate from COVID-19, outside of China, is estimated at 0.7%.
 Most of those that have died were elderly or those with significant medical illnesses or a lower immune system response.

 Q: What is the difference between quarantine and isolation?